ronomon/direct-io/README.md

 as backwards compatible with 512 sector drives.
 If you want to be sure, you should use `getBlockDevice()` below to get the actual physical sector size of the block device.
+* Buffers are instances of Node's `Buffer` class and have the same methods and properties, except that they are also aligned.
 * Buffers are allocated using the appropriate C++ call (either [`posix_memalign`](http://man7.org/linux/man-pages/man3/posix_memalign.3.html) or [`_aligned_malloc`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/aligned-malloc) depending on the platform).
-* Buffers are not zero-filled.
-The contents of newly created aligned Buffers are unknown and *may contain sensitive data*.
+* **Buffers are not zero-filled.** The contents of newly created aligned Buffers are unknown and *may contain sensitive data*.
 * Buffers are automatically freed using the appropriate C++ call when garbage collected in V8 (either `free()` or `_aligned_free()` depending on the platform).